 Viscous soluble fibres, such as pectins, beta-glucans, psyllium, glucomannan, and guar gum, form a gel-like substance in the gut when combined with water (4).
 This gel slows down the emptying of the stomach, prolonging the feeling of fullness and reducing appetite.
 Research suggests that consuming high-viscosity soluble fibres can lead to automatic weight loss by reducing calorie intake (5).

 Additionally, some evidence suggests that soluble fibre may specifically target belly fat, which is associated with increased health risks (6).
-By incorporating more high-viscosity soluble fibres into your diet, you can not only suppress your appetite but also target stubborn abdominal fat.
+By incorporating more high-viscosity soluble fibres into your diet, you can not only suppress your appetite but may just target some stubborn abdominal fat.

 Incorporating Soluble Fibre Foods into Your Diet